hayeshaugen/swarm/gmail_utils/README.md

 ## Description

-- **GmailService**: This class is responsible for setting up the Gmail service using provided credentials and token paths.
+- **Service**: This class is responsible for setting up the Gmail service using provided credentials and token paths.

-- **GmailClient**: This class provides methods to interact with Gmail, such as listing messages (with filtering options), retrieving a specific message, and sending an email.
+- **Client**: This class provides methods to interact with Gmail, such as listing messages (with filtering options), retrieving a specific message, and sending an email.

 - **EmailComposer**: A utility class to assist in creating email messages.